| Title: | Lifeguard |

 PHYSICAL DEMANDS

-The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this position.
+The physical demands described here are representative of those that an employee must meet to successfully perform the essential functions of this position.
 Reasonable accommodations may be made to enable individuals to perform the essential functions.

 WORK ENVIRONMENT